guyroutledge/atozcss/_drafts/2016-03-22-the-different-data-types-in-sass.md

 Because there's a lot to maps, we'll cover them in detail in their own video in Sass episode 13.

-## Checking Data Types

-Like many programming languages, Sass has the ability to check what the type of value any variable contains.

-We can do that with the Sass `type-of()` function which returns the type of a value.

-{% highlight scss %}
-$value: 'atoz css';
-type-of( $value ) => string

-$value: 12345;
-type-of( $value ) => number

-$value: 100px;
-type-of( $value ) => number

-$value: #fff;
-type-of( $value ) => color

-$value: white;
-type-of( $value ) => color

-$value: true;
-type-of( $value ) => bool
-{% endhighlight %}

-This isn't particularly useful in day to day styling but can be useful when combined with mixins, functions and logical flow.
-We'll be covering all of these in more detail in future videos.
+So, with all these different types of variable values, what can we do with them?

 ## Sass Maths

-So what can we do with all these different types of values?
-Well, there are lots of different operations that can be applied to the different types of values.
+The different types of Sass variables can be used as they are, or we can apply a number of different mathematical operations to them to make their use more flexible.

-With numbers, we can add, subtract, multiply, divide and modulo (which returns the remainder after a division).
-When using mathematical operations with length values in Sass (things like 10px or 2em), we do need to be careful of units.
+With whole numbers or decimals, we can add, subtract, multiply, divide and modulo (which returns the remainder after a division).

+When using mathematical operations with length values in Sass (values like 10px or 2em), we do need to be mindful of the units.

 I'm using [Sassmeister](http://www.sassmeister.com) here to demonstrate some Sass maths.
 I've got two variables `$a` and `$b` in the Sass on the left hand side and the compiled CSS shows up on the right hand side.

+Lengths with matching units can be added and subtracted from each other.
+However, lengths with matching units can't be multiplied together.

+{% highlight scss %}
+$a: 20px;
+$b: 10px;

+div { width: $a + $b }
+div { width: $a - $b }
+{% endhighlight %}

+Dividing lengths with the same units results in a number with no units.
+This can be a handy trick for stripping the units from any length value so you can perform more Sass magic on the value.

+{% highlight scss %}
+$a: 100px;
+$b: 20px;

+$number: $a / $b; // 5
+{% endhighlight %}

+When dealing with mixed units such as `px` and `em`, Sass will throw an error when trying to perform operations on them.

 {% highlight scss %}
 $a: 20em;